Ultra Global simulator

 - Green: When passengers board a vehicle it becomes green in a station, and once boarding is finished the vehicle automatically starts its journey and is displayed as a green moving spot.

 - Blue: When an occupied (green) vehicle reaches its destination, it usually takes around a half a minute for the passenger(s) to disembark.
-The vehicle’s color is changed to blue during this unloading phase.
+The vehicle’s colour is changed to blue during this unloading phase.

-- Red: Once the vehicle has been unloaded, it is ready to carry another passenger, and is colored red as it either waits in the station or is moved to another station or back to a depot.
+- Red: Once the vehicle has been unloaded, it is ready to carry another passenger, and is coloured red as it either waits in the station or is moved to another station or back to a depot.

 In times of low passenger demand, many empty vehicles can be seen waiting in the stations.
-If a passenger arrives and begins boarding a vehicle, that vehicle’s color will change to green.
+If a passenger arrives and begins boarding a vehicle, that vehicle’s colour will change to green.
 Normally the boarding process takes about a (variable) half a minute, so you can see a number of stationary vehicles displayed in green at any moment.
 This can be hard to see if the simulation is running quickly.
 If a passenger should arrive at a station with no empty vehicle available, that passenger must wait until a vehicle arrives.

 Waiting passengers are shown by a numerical display at each station – this is zero if no passengers are currently waiting.
 The timing of each passenger arrival is completely random.
 This is controlled by a random number generator within the software and is an important part of the simulation.
 More detail about passenger demand levels is given below.
-Each “passenger” represented by the simulation is in fact a group of passengers traveling together, and up to four people can be carried in each vehicle.
+Each “passenger” represented by the simulation is in fact a group of passengers travelling together, and up to four people can be carried in each vehicle.

 Moving vehicles all travel at identical speeds and are automatically controlled by the ‘synchronous’ control method.
 Every journey is given a uniquely different timing so that vehicles always arrive at merges with adequate separation between them, at a minimum 3 second headway.
 This may be hard to see at certain magnifications – zoom in to see what’s really happening at the merges.
 The vehicles keep going until they reach the passenger’s chosen destination; they do not stop at any intermediate stations on route.

 All the stations (and depots) are assumed to be ‘off-line’ i.e. the loading/unloading berths are physically separated from the guideway.
-Thus vehicles can continue traveling past the station at full speed without affecting the vehicles parked at the station or the passengers getting on and off.
+Thus vehicles can continue travelling past the station at full speed without affecting the vehicles parked at the station or the passengers getting on and off.
 Stations can be of any size and shape in order to integrate with existing architectural features – this is not represented on the screen display.
 In the simulation, all the stations are represented as idealised circular shapes.
 While the software does not allow detailed station design, the guideway lengths, journey distances and times are all accurately represented.

 Each station shown on the screen has up to five vehicle berths, which are displayed as white spaces if there is no vehicle currently parked in them.
 (Actual ULTra stations can have more than five berths, but this requires a more complex simulator).
 Note that when vehicles occupy the berths, their positions are not displayed realistically because the berth displays are filled clockwise – if only one vehicle is present in the station, the least clockwise berth display will be illuminated, if two vehicles are present the two least clockwise displays are illuminated and so on.
 When one vehicle leaves or arrives at a station, it may appear that the remaining vehicles move along from one berth display to the next.
 This is a product of the display only, and is not representative of the way a station operates in practice.

 When running, the screen shows the elapsed time and a running average of passenger wait time at bottom left.
-The distance scale and key to the vehicle colors is at bottom right.
+The distance scale and key to the vehicle colours is at bottom right.
 Holding the cursor over a station brings up a box summarising the current status of the station.
 At top right, Fast Forward turns off the dynamic display and calculates the rest of the simulated period very rapidly.

 At the end of the 2-hour simulation period, the Results screen summarises the mean wait time at each station and overall, the percentage of passenger groups waiting less than 60 seconds, the numbers of passenger groups carried, and the number of vehicles used.
 You can copy these results into another program by right clicking on the results table.
 This simulation does NOT optimise the fleet size: it calls up as many vehicles as are required to respond to passenger calls.
 In practice, fewer vehicles might be provided and the mean waiting time would be somewhat longer.
 Stop (top right) stops the simulation at any time, and displays the results collected so far.